carpentries-incubator/hpc-intro/_episodes/06-style-guide.md

   we don't use span of code.
 For example,

   ~~~
-  The most popular Unix shell is Bash
+  The most popular Unix shell is Bash.
   ~~~
 - to highlight one function where it is itself the object of discussion.

   For example,

   ~~~
-  `len` is much faster than any function we could write ourselves
+  `len` is much faster than any function we could write ourselves.
   ~~~
 - to highlight one file name where it is itself the object of discussion.